-Ambassador Stevens devoted his life to building bridges.
-As a young man, he volunteered to join the Peace Corps and taught English in the Atlas Mountains of Morocco.
-Morocco was his gateway to a life spent as a brave and intrepid diplomat for the United States.
-He served the majority of his career in North Africa and the Middle East, a region he grew to love, and rose to become U.S. Ambassador to Libya.
-He was killed by violent extremists in Libya in September 2012 as he continued this important work.
+U.S. Ambassador J. Christopher Stevens devoted his life to building bridges through open and respectful dialogue.
+As a young man, he taught English in the Atlas Mountains of Morocco as a Peace Corps volunteer.
+Morocco was his gateway to a life as an intrepid diplomat.
+He served the majority of his Foreign Service career in the Middle East and North Africa, a region he grew to love, and eventually served as U.S. Ambassador to Libya.
+He was killed by violent extremists in Libya in September 2012 while pursuing a career dedicated to person-to-person diplomacy.

 The Stevens Initiative, conceived and developed in close partnership with Ambassador Stevens’ family, seeks to give a generation of young people the kind of meaningful international experience that shaped Ambassador Stevens as a young man.

 The Stevens Initiative is sponsored by the U.S. Department of State, with funding provided by the U.S. Government, and is administered by the Aspen Institute.
 It is also supported by the Bezos Family Foundation and the governments of Morocco and the United Arab Emirates.